neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 We've created a [sample poster for the "Conversation Areas" feature]({{ site.baseurl }}{% link Examples/conversation-areas-poster.pdf %}), which you might find useful in deciding how to format your poster.
 It's fine to use a different aspect ratio (e.g. portrait instead of landscape), and there are no specific requirements for font size or amount of text.
 Please try to create a document that you feel represents your project, imagine your target audience as a recruiter for a software engineering role: your goal is to demonstrate that you have some experience working on some non-trivial software engineering project.

 Some sections will have live (in-person) demos and others may ask you to record a demo video.
-Details for project demos will be provided during class by each instructor. **Posters and/or demo videos (and presentations) will be submitted on Canvas, under the assignment "Project: Poster / Demo".**
+Details for project demos will be provided during class by each instructor. **Posters and/or demo videos (and presentations) will be submitted on Canvas**, under the assignment "Project: Poster / Demo".

 #### Individual Reflection
 Create a PDF of your reflection, and submit it to Canvas, under the assignment "Project: Individual Reflection".